Skip to navigation Skip to content

 Red Fox

 These small canines have a big role when the den is full of kits.
 The mom, or vixen, holes up in the den to keep the babies warm and fed.
 But who keeps her fed and the family safe?
 The dad fox does all the hunting not only for himself and the female, but all those babies as they transition from milk to meat.
 He also teaches them independence at the right time.
-As they get older and start exploring around the den, the dad fox will “roughhouse” with them to better prepare for life on their own and to learn hunting techniques.
+As they get older and start exploring around the den, the dad fox will “roughhouse” with them to better prepare for life on their own and to develop hunting techniques.
 He’ll even bring back prey to bury so the young get a chance to scout it out on their own using their nose.

 Great Horned Owl

-Great horned owls set up territories and breed in the late fall.
+Great horned owls set up territories and breed in late fall.
 Mother owls sit on eggs during the coldest part of winter and even under snow!
 To keep her eggs from freezing, she can’t leave the nest.
 Enter dad.
 Male great horned owls have busy nights of hunting to feed themselves and their significantly larger mates.
 A female great horned owl’s weight is on average a third heavier than a male.
 All that work multiplies when the chicks hatch.
 These rapidly growing owlets require frequent feedings.
 Considering that less than 50% of hunts are successful in capturing prey, poor dad must be exhausted by the time the babies are big enough to leave the nest.

 Swans/Geese